 An essential text for all interested in Nonduality and the Maharshi’s teachings.

-The introduction and translation is taken from the book, Saddarshanam and An Inquiry into the Nature of Truth and Oneself
+The introduction and translation are taken from the book, Saddarshanam and An Inquiry into the Nature of Truth and Oneself.

 Obeisance to Bhagavan Sri Ramana Maharshi